LVSTCK/macedonian-corpus/README.md

    - Execute `filter.py` to produce the cleaned version of the dataset.
 Optionally, use `split_data/` for multiprocessing if handling large files.
 NOTE: Significant computational resources might be needed for this step, depending on number of workers and tasks chosen.
    - You can modify the filtering according to your own needs (e.g. swap sentence deduplication with min hash deduplication).
 For more information see [datatrove](https://github.com/huggingface/datatrove).

+## How to Contribute?
+You can contribute to the Macedonian corpus by:

+1. **Digitalize Books and Materials**:
+   - Contribute by digitalizing books, documents, and other materials that are legally in the public domain.
+These digitalized materials can be used to expand the datasets.
+   - Ensure that the materials you contribute comply with copyright laws and are explicitly permitted for public use.

+2. **Expand Data Collection**:
+   - Share other forms of Macedonian-language text data, such as articles, essays, or transcripts, that can legally be used for training or evaluating language models.

+3. **Encourage Institutional Participation**:
+   - We hope this initiative inspires institutions in Macedonia, such as libraries, universities, and research centers, to take part in the digitalization of Macedonian-language materials.
+   - The availability of such materials will enable the development of specialized software tailored to the needs of Macedonian speakers and researchers.

 ## 📝 TODO:
 - Add `requirements.txt`